-The balance on the Council Tax Collection Fund at 31 March 2020 showed a £635k surplus.
+The balance on the Council Tax Collection Fund at 31 March 2022 showed a £0.437m surplus.
 This will be shared between the District, Lincolnshire County Council and Lincolnshire Police and Crime Commissioner in proportion with each authority's relative precept.
-This surplus has resulted from a higher than budgeted tax base, SHDC's share is £76k.
+This surplus has resulted from a higher than budgeted tax base, SHDC's share is £0.052m.

-The balance on the NNDR Collection Fund at 31 March 2020 showed a £564k deficit.
-This will be shared between the District, Lincolnshire County Council and the Government in proportion with each party's relative proportionate share, SHDC's share is £230k.
+The balance on the NNDR Collection Fund at 31 March 2022 showed a £6.551m deficit.
+This will be shared between the District, Lincolnshire County Council and the Government in proportion with each party's relative proportionate share.
+This deficit has resulted from Covid-19 business rates reliefs provided in year after the budget had been set, however Government have provided grants to offset the lost income from the reliefs leaving a smaller 'real' deficit to be funded by the Council.
+Notes 12 and 32 provides further detail on the impact of the pandemic on these accounts.